 Since May 2021, Simon has been Professor of Politics & International Studies at The Open University.
 He is also Visiting Research Fellow at the Centre for Britain and Europe, University of Surrey.
 Previously, Simon has been Deputy Director of the UK in a Changing Europe initiative.
 With qualifications from UCL, the College of Europe and LSE, he has worked on various aspects of European Union politics for many years, most recently focusing on UK-EU relations and the Brexit process.
 He is also a National Teaching Fellow, based on his on-going work on active learning and simulation games in the classroom.
-From September 2021, Simon will become Chair of UACES, the UK's European Studies association.
+Simon is Chair of UACES, the UK's European Studies association, from 2021 to 2024.

 Simon's research focuses on UK-EU relations and the continuing impact of the EU on British political life.
 In recent years, he has been funded by the ESRC to study the campaigning in the 2016 referendum on UK membership of the EU, and the negotiations of the subsequent treaties between the two.
 This builds on longer-standing work on euroscepticism in all its forms.